Divide-By-0/blog/content/posts/movies.md

 It's hard to find a curated list of movies that I or my friends would like.
 I usually get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies.
 Personal recommendations are rare and treasured, and I wish there was a place that all my friends put their favorite movies up so I could steal from that list instead.
 I like international movies especially, since they aren't influenced by the usual Hollywood tropes or methods of storytelling and tend to be a lot more unique.

 Specifically, I love movies that are more sci-fi in nature (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (like Better Days), or have you sniff out lots of little clues that the filmmaker plants (I love huge retcons, e.g. Us).
 Specifically, I think more technical folks or people who love puzzles, will particularly love this list!
 I don't include any spoilers, but more of a broadstrokes review.
 This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch).
 If you have any recs for me having looked at this list, I'd love to hear them -- you can dm me on [Twitter](https://twitter.com/yush_g/)!
+To calibrate, anything 8/10 or above means I highly recommend that others watch it, and 10 is a must-watch.

 ## Previous

 ### 2022

 - **Better Days**: 10/10.
 Wholesome coming of age romance story.
 Starts with bullying, but evolves into a way more complex and emotional story.
-Was censored by the CCP, so there are a few scenes that don't make 100% sense, but [a few articles](https://www.hollywoodreporter.com/movies/movie-news/inside-the-censorship-battle-over-oscar-nominee-better-days-it-was-a-tug-of-war-4165587/) quickly cleared it up.
+Was censored by the CCP, so there are a few scenes that don't make 100% sense, but [a few](https://new.qq.com/rain/a/20200426A0IKSO00) [articles](https://www.hollywoodreporter.com/movies/movie-news/inside-the-censorship-battle-over-oscar-nominee-better-days-it-was-a-tug-of-war-4165587/) quickly cleared it up.
 Some trailers have previews of some of the cut scenes too.
 First Academy Award nominated film from Hong Kong director.
 Had me thinking about the film for like a whole day after.

 - **3 Idiots**: 10/10.
 Rewatched this after 10 years.
 This is my favorite Bollywood film of all time; a touching story told through an educational satire.
 Has some legendary songs and probably shaped a good amount of my young identity.